 Patients with familial hypercholesterolemia typically require medication starting in early childhood.

 HMG-CoA reductase inhibitors (statins) reduce cholesterol production in the liver and are first-line agents in the treatment of elevated LDL cholesterol.
 Statins also have important effects on cardiovascular risk aside from their ability to reduce lipid concentrations, and they may be indicated for high-risk patients even when lipid targets can be achieved without drug therapy.
-The 2013 ACC/AHA Blood Cholesterol Guideline recommends initiating statin therapy for patients with clinical atherosclerotic cardiovascular disease (ASCVD), patients with primary elevation of LDL-C ≥ 190 mg/dL, patients 40-75 years of age with diabetes and LDL cholesterol of 70-189 mg/dL without clinical ASCVD, and patients without clinical ASCVD or diabetes who are 40-75 years old with LDL cholesterol concentrations of 70-189 mg/dL and have an estimated 10-year ASCVD risk of ≥ 7.5%.
+The 2018 ACC/AHA Blood Cholesterol Guideline recommends initiating statin therapy for patients with clinical atherosclerotic cardiovascular disease (ASCVD), patients with primary elevation of LDL-C ≥190 mg/dL, patients 40-75 years of age with diabetes and LDL cholesterol of 70 to 189 mg/dL without clinical ASCVD, and patients without clinical ASCVD or diabetes who are 40-75 years old with LDL cholesterol concentrations of 70 to 189 mg/dL and an estimated 10-year ASCVD risk of ≥ 7.5%.

-Statins are generally well tolerated.
-However, they do have side effects, most notably myopathy and hepatotoxicity.
+Statins are generally well tolerated; however, they do have side effects, most notably myopathy and hepatotoxicity.
 A meta-analysis of 20 studies found that individuals taking statins had a 44% increased risk for developing diabetes, compared with those not taking them.
-The risk appears to increase with longer use and higher dosages.
-Statins can cause mild weight gain and, in rare cases, memory loss that can be severe and mistaken for Alzheimer’s disease or other forms of dementia, and remits with discontinuation of the statin.
+The risk appears to increase with longer use and higher doses.
+Statins can cause mild weight gain and, in rare cases, memory loss that can be severe and mistaken for Alzheimer’s disease or other forms of dementia, though this remits with discontinuation of the statin.

 When statin therapy is not sufficient for reaching clinical goals, the addition of other medications may further reduce LDL cholesterol concentrations.
 It is not clear that this leads to improvements in clinical outcomes.